dotnet/AspNetCore.Docs/aspnetcore/fundamentals/target-aspnetcore.md

 ## Include UI components

 The following sections outline recommendations for libraries that include UI components.
 This guidance assumes the library won't multi-target.
-For guidance on supporting multiple ASP.NET Core versions, see [Support multiple versions](#support-multiple-versions).
+For guidance on supporting multiple ASP.NET Core versions, see [Support multiple ASP.NET Core versions](#support-multiple-aspnet-core-versions).

 ### Razor views or Razor Pages